Ruth Howes

-Ruth Hege Howes (born October 18, 1944) is an American nuclear physicist, expert on nuclear weapons, and historian of science, known for her books on women in physics.
+Ruth Hege Howes (October 18, 1944 – April 29, 2025) was an American nuclear physicist, expert on nuclear weapons, and historian of science, known for her books on women in physics.
 Throughout her career, she also contributed greatly to advancing undergraduate physics education.
-As co-author of several books that put a spotlight on the careers of female scientists, including those involved in the Manhattan Project, she has considerably increased female scientists’ recognition.
+As co-author of several books that put a spotlight on the careers of female scientists, including those involved in the Manhattan Project, she considerably increased female scientists' recognition.

 Early life and education

 Ruth Hege was born October 18, 1944 in Montpelier, Vermont, to James Landes and Marvin (Colton) Hege.
 In 1962, she graduated from Northfield Mount Hermon boarding school in Gill, Massachusetts.
-She earned her bachelor's degree from Mount Holyoke College in 1965, later revealing that she “studied physics in college because it was the most beautiful intellectual endeavor [she] ever encountered.”
+She earned her bachelor's degree from Mount Holyoke College in 1965, later revealing that she "studied physics in college because it was the most beautiful intellectual endeavor [she] ever encountered."
 After college, she earned her MA from Columbia University in 1967 and her PhD in physics from Columbia University in 1971.
 Hege conducted her doctoral research under physicist Chien-Shiung Wu, focusing largely on the Mossbauer Effect.
-In 1971, her thesis, “Measurements of Quadrupole-Moment Ratios of the First Excited 2^{+} states of ^{176, 178, and 180}Hf using the Mössbauer Effect Following Coulomb Excitation,” was published.
+In 1971, her thesis, "Measurements of Quadrupole-Moment Ratios of the First Excited 2^{+} states of ^{176, 178, and 180}Hf using the Mössbauer Effect Following Coulomb Excitation," was published.